socfortress/Wazuh-Rules/README.md

 * Wazuh serves as a great EDR agent, however the default rulesets are rather laxed (in our opinion).
 We wanted to start building a strong repo of Wazuh rules for the community to implement themselves and expand upon as new threats arise.
 * Cybersecurity is hard enough, let's work together :smile:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Supported Rules and Integrations

+Below are the current rules and integrations currently contained within this repo.
+Integrations, such as Office365, Sophos, etc. will have scripts provided within their respective folders for use.
+Feel free to build upon these scripts and contribute back :smile:

+* Sysmon for Windows
+* Sysmon for Linux
+* Office365
+* Microsoft Defender
+* Sophos
+* MISP
+* Osquery
+* Yara
+* Suricata
+* Packetbeat
+* Falco
+* Modsecurity
+* F-Secure
+* Domain Stats
+* Snyk
+* Autoruns
+* Sigcheck
+* Powershell

+<p align="right">(<a href="#readme-top">back to top</a>)</p>